-I stamped the HO3 image onto a piece of cardstock and used Glaze to adhere an acrylic tag to it.
+I stamped the HO3 image, from the Joy’s Life Oh Christmas Puns stamps, onto a piece of cardstock and used Glaze to adhere an acrylic tag to it.
 After it dried, I cut the paper to fit the tag.
 So cute!

 This cool tag is using Joy’s Life Oh Christmas Pun stamps!

-I punched a few holes in the tag and added ribbon to hold my HO3 acrylic tag.
+I punched a few holes in the tag, using my Crop a Dile, and added ribbon to hold my HO3 acrylic tag.
 I thought the design still needed something so I cut a star out of cork.
 I smudged the cork with a Banana Gelato and adhered it using Glaze.
 I also put Glaze on the front of the star to give it a bit of shine.

 I love the way this turned out!
 I hope you do too!
 Go try it!